EdgarValero/EdgarValero/README.md

 # Hi there👋, I'm Edgar Valero

-I am passionate about code, Software Engineer and Full Stack Javascript Developer.
+I am a Software Engineer and Full Stack Javascript Developer.
+I have experience as a technical leader in the health and education area, under the agile SCRUM methodology.
 I have skills to create APIs and Frontend applications.
-Management of relational and non-relational databases.
-I have knowledge in Typescript, Python, Docker, Docker Compose and infrastructure.
-I have experience as a technical leader in the area of health and education, under the agile SCRUM methodology.
+I have knowledge about relational and non-relational databases, infrastructure and interoperability between systems.

 ## 💫 Little Bit More About Me
 <p>🔭 I'm currently working on Merge & Deploy</p>